holdenlee/holdenlee.github.io/posts/Art and questions.md

 Good art doesn't make an argument, it presents a dilemma.

-Art is that it doesn't give definite answers to questions, but rather breaks open the box you think inside when considering a question.
+Art doesn't give definite answers to questions, but rather breaks open the box you think inside when considering a question.
 Not giving an answer forces you to think through the questions yourself.
 A conclusion reached by oneself is a lot more powerful than one fed to you.

 See also [Answer in a different medium](Answer in a different medium.html).